Things to do in K’gari (Fraser Island)

 DO NOT take any food down to the lake with you – even if it is inside a closed bag.
 Dingoes are common here and can sniff out food from a long way away.

-Explore the Fraser Island Shipwreck
+Explore the Maheno Shipwreck

 Originally a luxurious ocean liner, she was the first turbine steamer to cross the Pacific and one of the fastest ships of her day.